 (Tick the box and your link will open in a new window)

 Note that the ability to open linked content in a new window or tab can be used for both internal and external links …

 (Open external and internal links in a new window – even external links to content about internal links!)

 WordPress Automatically Detects Broken Links

-From WordPress 4.6, WordPress now automatically checks when you add hyperlinks to detect broken links.
-If you add a broken link (e.g. add a space in the URL), WordPress will let you know, allowing you to update the link before publishing it to your site. …
+From version 4.6, WordPress now automatically checks when you add hyperlinks to detect broken links.
+If you add a broken link (e.g. add a space in the URL), WordPress will let you know, allowing you to update your link before publishing it to your site. …